lbhaskar4/test/.gitlab/issue_templates/Monthly-Release-FA-task.md

 1. If a problem is found, update the item adding the link to the related issue, and the severity of it.
 1. Check them off as they are resolved.
 1. Raise any blockers to the Release Manager and to the Engineering Manager whose team is responsible for delivering the feature.

+General Quality info can be found at the [Quality Handbook](https://about.gitlab.com/handbook/quality/).

 ## Deadline